Terradue/doc-developer-sandbox/source/developer/single_node.rst

  $ chmod 664 application.xml

-* Open it with a text editor (e.g. vi) and paste the following code in the file just created:
+* Open it with a text editor (e.g. vi) and paste the following code:

 .. literalinclude:: src/application-sn.xml
   :language: xml